 - Songs in a Mellow Mood (1954) B+

-- Ella’s a fantastic singer, really.
-But I much prefer her arrangements to be lively and energetic.
-A minor release in her extensive catalogue.
+- Ella is a fantastic singer.
+However, I much prefer her arrangements to be lively and energetic.
+Mellow Mood is a minor release in her extensive catalogue.

 - Ella Fitzgerald Sings the Cole Porter Songbook (1956) A

 - Ella Fitzgerald’s rendition of “Anything Goes” is one of the catchiest songs of the decade, combining an all-time vocal performance with some of the wittiest lyrics ever written by the legendary Cole Porter.
 This is a very long LP, and Fitzgerald’s ability to keep things lively for two hours and eight sides of vinyl is, quite honestly, one of the most outstanding achievements in modern musical history.